Refocusing the science, innovation and technology system

 They will maximise the value of public investment and create a more dynamic science, innovation and technology system that can respond to priorities and keep pace with technological advances.

-This announcement follows government consideration of the first report of the Science System Advisory Group.
+This reform follows government consideration of the first report of the Science System Advisory Group.

 The details of these reforms will be carefully worked through as part of the design and implementation of this change programme.